ryrob30/mobile-services.en/help/ios/ios-ext/ios-ext.md

 1. Open the **[!UICONTROL Capabilities]** tab of the containing app's target, enable **[!UICONTROL App Groups]**, and add a new app group (for example, `group.com.adobe.testAp`).

-1. In your application delegate, set the app group in [!DNL application:didFinishLaunchingWithOptions] before making any interactions with the Adobe Mobile library:
+1. In your application delegate, set the app group in `application:didFinishLaunchingWithOptions` before making any interactions with the Adobe Mobile library:

    ```objective-c
    [ADBMobile